• Skip to main content

 These will be converted at the average rate ruling over the whole period except for the following:

-Opening and Closing Stock: Opening stock should be converted at the prevailing at the beginning of the accounting year.
+- Opening and Closing Stock: Opening stock should be converted at the prevailing at the beginning of the accounting year.

 The closing stock should be converted at the prevailing at the end of the accounting year.

-However, the head office men decide to adopt a fixed rate for the conversion of goods from the Head office or from the branch to the head office.
+However, the head office men decided to adopt a fixed rate for the conversion of goods from the Head office or from the branch to the head office.
 In such cases, they should be converted at a fixed rate.

 7. Head Office Account